aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ## Learning Objectives
-* Story time of A.N.N & Non-Linear Boundary
+* Story time of ANN & Non-Linear Boundary
 * Neural Network Architecture
 * Forward Propagation
 * Gradient Descent - Refresher
 * Backpropagation

-## The Story of a Neural Network, also known as Artificial Neural Network - A.N.N.
+## The Story of a Neural Network, also known as Artificial Neural Network - ANN.

 ### ANN

-ANN is a unique computer who doesn’t want to be programmed like others.
-She wants to learn on her own, even if it takes longer and involves a lot of trial and error.
+ANN is a unique computer who doesn't want to be programmed like others.
+She wants to learn independently, even if it takes longer and involves a lot of trial and error.
 Was she able to succeed?
 Watch the video to find out.